Paste a url where

 - Bluedog DB

-The Hokulani Orbital Workshop (HOW) is BDB’s approximation of the original Skylab complete with docking space for two spacecraft and a radio telescope mount using the CADS (Common Androgynous Docking System) docking ports.
-It is designed for up to six crew, presumably from two different 3-man Kane CSM, but in a crunch can also house two additional crew in the airlock and docking adapter.
+The Hokulani Orbital Workshop (HOW) is Bluedog Bureau’s build of the original Skylab complete with docking space for two spacecraft and a radio telescope mount.
+It is designed for up to six crew, presumably from two different 3-man Kane CSM, but in a crunch it can also temporarily house two additional crew in the airlock module.
+This could also be visited by the extended 5-man Kane CSM variant as it can support its entire crew compliment.

 Do you really want to downvote this?